MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 (Parentheses are used to ignore a line break ({{RFC1035}} Section 5.1).)

-## SvcRecordType
+## Modes

-The SvcRecordType is indicated by the SvcFieldPriority, and defines the form of the SVCB RR.
-When SvcFieldPriority is 0, the SVCB SvcRecordType is defined to be in AliasForm.
-Otherwise, the SVCB SvcRecordType is defined to be in ServiceForm.
+When Priority is 0 the SVCB record is in Alias Mode.
+Otherwise, it is in Service Mode.

 Within a SVCB RRSet,
-all RRs should have the same SvcRecordType.
+all RRs SHOULD have the same Mode.
-If an RRSet contains a record in AliasForm, the client MUST ignore any records in the set with ServiceForm.
+If an RRSet contains a record in Alias Mode, the recipient MUST ignore any Service Mode records in the set.

-## SVCB records: AliasForm
+## SVCB records: Alias Mode

-When SvcRecordType is AliasForm, the SVCB record is to be treated similar to a CNAME alias pointing to
-SvcDomainName.
-SVCB RRSets SHOULD only have a single resource record in this form.
-If multiple are present, clients or recursive resolvers SHOULD pick one at random.
+In Alias Mode, the SVCB record acts like a CNAME alias pointing to Target, but only aliases SVCB queries.
+SVCB RRSets SHOULD only contain a single record in Alias Mode.
+If multiple records are present, clients or recursive resolvers SHOULD pick one at random.

-The AliasForm's primary purpose is to allow aliasing at the zone apex, where CNAME is not allowed.
+The primary purpose of Alias Mode is to allow aliasing at the zone apex, where CNAME is not allowed.
 For example, if an operator of https://example.com wanted to point HTTPS requests to a service operating at svc.example.net,